Children and young people; taken into care by the youth welfare office

 If the custodial parents or legal guardians object to being taken into care, the youth welfare office must immediately obtain a decision from the family court on the necessary measures for the welfare of the child or young person if, in its opinion, the welfare of the child is at risk and the custodial parents or legal guardians are not willing or able to avert the risk.

 Foreign children and young people who come to Germany unaccompanied are also taken into care by the youth welfare office.
-As part of the temporary custody, the Youth Welfare Office checks whether there are any reasons why the young person should not be transferred to another federal state.
+As part of the temporary custody, the Youth Welfare Office will check whether there are any reasons why the young person should not be transferred to another federal state.

 Information on child endangerment